 The Webazzle Process

 When you decide to work with us to build a new website, upgrade or maintain an existing website, or use any variation of our services, we will stay with you every step of the way.
+Our process is based on real-world scenarios.
 Here are the primary phases for a typical website project. (in no specific order)

 Just as it sounds, we ask you for your business while answering questions you may have about what we can do for you.